 Matching Two Columns with Same Values to Return a Third Column (MATCH & INDEX)

 The previous problem can be solved with a different formula.
-In this formula, we will be using the INDEX and MATCH function together.
-IT will give us the same output like the previous method.
+In this formula, we will be using the INDEX and MATCH functions together.
+IT will give us the same output as the previous method.

 To perform this write down the formula =INDEX($B$2:$B$12, MATCH(D2,$A$2:$A$12)) in cell E2.

 After pressing enter you will get to see the below result.